Cast Iron Recycling

 - Pipes – In the early phases of modern plumbing, PVC had not yet been considered a viable option for piping.
 This means that plenty of older homes that were built before the 1970’s will most likely contain cast iron pipes.
 Cast iron was originally used because of its durability and expected longevity.
 It could transfer the flow of hot water and sewage without retaining damages.
 However, with home updates, home builders and plumbers have switched to PVC for ease of installment.
 If you’re looking to replace rusted cast iron pipes, consider recycling them before throwing them in your trash can.

 - Bathtubs – A cast iron tub can last for many years.
 It’s thicker than bathtubs constructed from other material, and it’s covered with a layer of enamel that furthers the improbability of erosion and rust.
 In recent years, studies have shown that lead contaminants in the porcelain glaze can seep into the water, which could potentially be very hazardous to children.
 So if your current bathtub no longer meets health standards, or if you’re looking to remodel your bathroom with a different shower setup, consider recycling your old bathtub.

 - Sinks – Cast iron sinks are durable, but also extremely heavy.
 While they can potentially last for nearly thirty years, the lead in the porcelain may seep into the water, which is obviously not preferred when cleaning dishes.
 Though durable, cast iron sinks can potentially be scratched by pots, pans, or utensils.

-By recycling our cast iron skillets, we’re taking steps to reduce our carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.
+By recycling our cast iron skillets and radiators, we’re taking steps to reduce our carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.

 Let Cohen properly recycle your cast iron.